 6. Policy Statement

-A. Chancellors shall develop, oversee and coordinate pay plan administration using the processes and practices of shared institutional governance that are operative at each respective institution.
+- Chancellors shall develop, oversee and coordinate pay plan administration using the processes and practices of shared institutional governance that are operative at each respective institution.
 Each Chancellor is directed to proceed with university workforce salary evaluations using a suitable evaluation system to assess meritorious performance and solid performance, the results of which can be converted to a salary, once the pay plan is known.
 A record of the evaluation judgments shall be made before July 1, as provided in Wis.
 Stat.
-36.09(1)(j).
+09(1)(j).

-B. Compensation adjustments for university workforce shall be distributed on the basis of merit and on the basis of solid performance.
+- Compensation adjustments for university workforce shall be distributed on the basis of merit and on the basis of solid performance.
 Chancellors are authorized to earmark up to 15 percent of the total pay plan each year for the Chancellors’ discretionary use to meet special compensation needs such as: to reward members of the university workforce for innovative and/or collaborative program delivery, and/or exceptional performance in support of institution goals; and/or to correct pay inequities.
 To be eligible for the 15% Chancellors’ discretionary award, staff must also receive a merit/solid performance adjustment.

+Employees who meet the standard for meritorious and solid performance will receive a compensation adjustment from funds set aside to recognize meritorious and solid performance.
+The exact amount of the adjustment will depend on the criteria and standards established by the institution.
 Assessment of meritorious performance and solid performance for faculty shall be based on a systematic performance evaluation program, which identifies positive contributions by the faculty member to teaching, research, public service and/or the support functions inherent in the institution’s mission.
 Assessment of teaching faculty shall include consideration of student evaluations per Regent Policy Document 20-2, Student Evaluation of Instruction.

 Assessment of meritorious performance and solid performance for all other university workforce employees shall be based on a systematic performance evaluation program which allows supervisory assessment of solid and meritorious performance in their areas of assigned responsibility.

-C. Chancellors shall strive to ensure equity across all employee categories.
+- Chancellors shall strive to ensure equity across all employee categories.

-D. This policy does not apply to those staff members covered by collective bargaining agreements.
+- This policy does not apply to those staff members covered by collective bargaining agreements.

-H. The President is authorized each year to increase the systemwide faculty salary minima by up to the full amount of the pay plan and rounded to the nearest hundred dollars.
+- The President is authorized each year to increase the systemwide faculty salary minima by up to the full amount of the pay plan and rounded to the nearest hundred dollars.
 For Category B research and instructional academic staff, the Board authorizes the continuation of the current policy linking titles to the faculty salary minima based on percentage relationships approved in the 1994 Gender and Race Equity Study.

 The President is authorized each year to increase the systemwide salary range minima and maxima for Category A salary ranges and university staff pay ranges.
 The decision to increase the minima and/or the maxima will be communicated through the University of Wisconsin System Human Resources Office.

-K. Each institution shall complete its actions on stipend schedules for non-represented graduate assistants prior to July 1 and shall establish a factor for adjustments, which can be applied expeditiously to determine compensation increases.
+- Each institution shall complete its actions on stipend schedules for non-represented graduate assistants prior to July 1 and shall establish a factor for adjustments, which can be applied expeditiously to determine compensation increases.
 Stipend schedules for each graduate assistant category shall be separately established.

-L. If the Regents’ meeting schedule does not afford an opportunity for timely action by the full Board on salary adjustments, the Board authorizes the Executive Committee of the Board, in consultation with the System President, to approve any discretionary salary adjustments.
+- If the Regents’ meeting schedule does not afford an opportunity for timely action by the full Board on salary adjustments, the Board authorizes the Executive Committee of the Board, in consultation with the System President, to approve any discretionary salary adjustments.
 Appropriate information shall be provided to all members of the Board.

-M. Compensation actions related to the pay plan and delegated to the Chancellors shall be completed in accordance with statutory requirements, legislative intent, and Regent policy, and shall be reported to UW System Administration to make possible the preparation of payrolls and reporting to the Board of Regents.
+- Compensation actions related to the pay plan and delegated to the Chancellors shall be completed in accordance with statutory requirements, legislative intent, and Regent policy, and shall be reported to UW System Administration to make possible the preparation of payrolls and reporting to the Board of Regents.

-N. Institution pay plan guidelines shall be forwarded to UW System Human Resources for review no later than May 1 of each year.
+- Institution pay plan guidelines shall be forwarded to UW System Human Resources for review no later than May 1 of each year.

 7. Related Documents